Updated May 12, 2023

 Consider the above example.
 The number which we have taken into consideration is 2.465.
 Here there is also the precision argument present which is 1.
-When the trunc() function is used, the compiler looks for the precision argument.
+You need to provide a precision argument when using the trunc() function.
 It finds the number 1, which is the precision argument.
 It then takes both arguments and applies the trunc() on this number.
-Once this is done, it takes only 1 decimal number from the right of the decimal point.
+Once you perform the truncation, it will keep only one decimal number to the right of the decimal point.
 That is, the number is 2.465; it will take the number on the right of the decimal point, which means it will take the decimal 4.
-The output hence here will be 2.4.
-This truncated value can be further used.
-The trunc() function is useful in all queries where the decimal point needs to be truncated of the number is needed as a whole number.
+The output hence here, will be 2.4.
+You can use the truncated value in further calculations.
+You can use the trunc() function in any query that needs to remove the decimal point from a number and retrieve the whole number.

 Examples to Implement TRUNC() in PostgreSQL

-We now know what the trunc() function is and how it works.
+We now know the trunc() function and how it works.
 To understand better, let us have a look at some examples.

 1. Trunc() function taking default value when precision is not specified.
-In this example, we will see how the trunc() function works when no precision argument is specified.
+This example shows how the trunc() function works when no precision argument is specified.

-Another example here will eliminate your doubt that if the number has the digits after the decimal point as 99 will the number be rounded off.
-Let us take a number: 125.999 and apply the trunc() function to it.
+Another example here will eliminate your doubt that if the number has the digits after the decimal point as 99, will the number be rounded off.
+Let us take the number: 125.999 and apply the trunc() function to it.

 As you can see from the result, the number is not rounded off.
 It simply truncates the numbers after the decimal point.

-2. In this example, we will see how the trunc() function works when a positive number is sent in the argument as a precision value.
-We have taken a number 123.456 with the precision of 2.
+2. In this example, we will observe the behavior of the trunc() function when a positive number is used as the precision value in the argument.
+We have taken the number 123.456 with a precision of 2.
 The PostgreSQL statement for this will be as follows:

 The value here is 123.45.
-The next to digits are truncated to 0.
+The next digits are truncated to 0.

-3. In this example, we will see how the trunc() function works when a negative number is sent in the argument as a precision value.
+3. In this example, we will observe how the trunc() function behaves when a negative number is used as the precision value in the argument.

-We have taken a number 150.45 with the precision of -2.
+We have taken a number 150.45 with a precision of -2.
 The PostgreSQL statement for this will be as follows:

 SELECT trunc(150.45, -2);

-When the function is taken with a negative precision, it works on the decimal point’s left side.
-It will take the numbers which are at the left of the decimal point.
+Using a negative precision with the function will operate on the left side of the decimal point.
+It will take the numbers at the left of the decimal point.
 In the above example, it will take 50 and truncate it.
 The right side of the decimal point as it is working as void.

-4. In this example, we will try to truncate the numbers which are being returned by a query.
+4. In this example, we will attempt to truncate the numbers returned by a query.